Extra Garbage Options

 Option 3: Extra garbage drop off locations

 The Hartland Landfill is open Monday through Saturday.
 When dropping off residential waste there is a $10 user fee and a charge of $107 per metric tonne.
-Two bags of residential garbage should range between $12-14 depending on their weight.
+Two bags of residential garbage generally range between $12-14 depending on the weight of the contents.
 A mattress and a box spring ranges between $15-16.

 What is garbage and what can now be recycled?